A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Discrete Gaussian Distribution

-So far, we have defined the discrete Gaussian distribution and the smoothing parameter, and how they are essential for sampling random lattice noise.
-In this subsection, we will state the theorems that guarantee the uniformity of the discrete Gaussian when its scale is at least as large as the smoothing parameter and its similarity to the continuous Gaussian distribution.
-We also include some key mathematical tools to prove these results, including the Fourier transform of the Gaussian measure and the Poisson summation formula.
-Many of these results are taken from the lecture notes \textit{The Gaussians Distribution} by Daniele Micciancio for the course \textit{Lattice Algorithms and Applications}, Winter 2016.
+We finish this subsection by stating two key properties of the discrete Gaussian distribution.
+These properties make discrete Gaussian extremely useful when proving the hardness of lattice-based problems and building lattice-based cryptosystems.

-We start this subsection by stating two key properties of Gaussian distribution.
-The reader can safely skip the rest of this subsection if the proofs of these properties are not essential.
 Recall that any vector $t \in \R^n$ in the span of a lattice $L$ is uniquely identifiable by a lattice vector $v$ and a (translation of) vector $w \in F$ in the lattice fundamental domain $F$.
 This gives rise to a way of reducing an arbitrary vector in $\R^n$ to a vector within $F$ by taking $w = t \bmod F$ the vector modulo the fundamental domain.
 The next lemma addresses the near uniformity of the distribution over $F$ induced by applying this modulo operation.